samsoir/defreyssinet/source/about/index.markdown

 {% img /images/sam.png Sam de Freyssinet %}

 Hi I am Sam.
-I am a software developer and architect, mostly working in PHP, Ruby, and Objective-C/Cocoa.
+I am a systems architect and software developer, mostly working in Objective-C/Cocoa, C, Ruby and occasionally PHP.
 Most of my time is spent living and working in Chicago, Illinois.
 But don't let that fool you!
 I originate from London, but currently enjoying a stint at being a *legal alien* in America's Mid-West.

-I have particular interest in developing system architectures for large scale applications, predominantly on the web.
-I am also interested in mobile development for iOS (both iPhone and iPad).
+My real passion is developing system architectures for large scale applications.
+I am also very interested in mobile development for iOS (both iPhone and iPad).
 I spend a lot of time messing around with various personal projects that rarely see the light of day.
-An advocate of Open Source, I am a core contributor to the [Kohana Framework](http://kohanaframework.org) project.
+I am a strong advocate of the Open Source movement and I am a core contributor to the [Kohana Framework](http://kohanaframework.org) project.

-You can hire me through Adapter Pattern for your own projects.
-I have worked with many international clients of all sizes from the [BBC](http://www.bbc.co.uk) to [Sittercity](http://www.sittercity.com), [Comic Relief](http://www.comicrelief.com) to [The Open University](http://www.ou.ac.uk).
+I am currently the Chief Technical Architect for Sitterati, a new product from Sittercity.
+Previously I have worked with many international clients of all sizes from the [BBC](http://www.bbc.co.uk) to [Comic Relief](http://www.comicrelief.com),  [The Open University](http://www.ou.ac.uk) to the [Joint Information Strategic Committee](http://www.jisc.ac.uk).

 On the rare occasions when I am not sitting in front of a computer, I usually occupy my time with making bread, reading, cycling and in the winter months snowboarding.